Boris Johnson is a hack: Understanding British PM front-runner

 Before he was a lawmaker, London mayor or foreign secretary, Johnson made his name as one of Britain's top columnists.
 And he has continued as a hack through much of his political career.
 A possible last column ran just a week ago.

-It was as a hack, writing for the middlebrow "Tory Telegraph," that Johnson learned to combine his high and his low.
+It was as a hack, writing for the middlebrow "Tory Telegraph" that Johnson learned to combine his high and his low.
 He is an upper-class Oxford-educated classicist who sprinkles his rapid-fire remarks with Latin aphorisms.
 But he has also cultivated a persona as a populist everyman in frayed trousers who bikes to the office.
 He is a version of his favorite meal: links of proper British sausage quaffed with $100-a-bottle Tignanello.

-It was as a hack, too, that Johnson stoked the cheeky, slanted, self-pitying euroskepticism that would set the stage for Brexit - and ultimately send him in the direction of 10 Downing Street.
+It was as a hack, too, that Johnson stoked the cheeky, slanted, self-pitying euroscepticism that would set the stage for Brexit - and ultimately send him in the direction of 10 Downing St.

 "Beware of newspaper columnists," Martin Fletcher, a former Times editor, told The Post.
 "They are paid to be controversial, to be colorful, to be provocative.
 There are very few consequences to what they write.
 But those are not attributes you want in your prime minister."

 The ranks of the British political class are full of former journalists.
-But Johnson - if he bests Foreign Secretary Jeremy Hunt when the results of the leadership race are announced Tuesday - would be the first hack in the top job in recent times.
+But Johnson - if he bests Foreign Secretary Jeremy Hunt when the results of the leadership race are announced on Tuesday - would be the first hack in the top job in recent times.
 In this, he is thought to aspire to be like Winston Churchill.
 Johnson, by all accounts, has never been lacking in ambition.

 Hardly anyone had heard of him when 24-year-old Johnson arrived in Brussels in the spring of 1989 to begin life as a foreign correspondent for the Telegraph.
-He and his new first wife moved into an inauspicious flat above a dentist's office in Woluwe-Saint-Pierre, a bourgeois neighborhood where fussy Flemish residents would scribble anonymous notes complaining about the misplacement of trash bins, according to his biographers.
+He and his new first wife moved into an inauspicious flat above a dentist's office in Woluwe-Saint-Pierre, a bourgeois neighbourhood where fussy Flemish residents would scribble anonymous notes complaining about the misplacement of trash bins, according to his biographers.

 By the time he left Brussels five years later, Johnson was one of Margaret Thatcher's favorite commentators - the banner man for a new type of Tory, an irreverent, kind of hip Conservative who would shortly launch his rocket of a political career.